RHours/ContributionBonds/README.md

         Ouput:  A summary of the successful payment or error messages.

-    bond       verify           --bond          The DID string for the bond.
+    bond       verify           --id            The DID string for the bond.

         Action: The bond signatures are verified.